Structured sunflowers and canonical Ramsey properties

 We introduce a new property intermediate between the pigeonhole property and indivisibility, which to the best of our knowledge has not been studied before:

 \begin{defn} Let $M$ be a relational structure.
-We say that $M$ has the \emph{galah property}\footnote{A \emph{galah} is a common Australian bird, one half of which resembles a pigeon.} if, for any partition $(C, D)$ of the vertices of $M$, we have that $C \cong M$ or $D$ contains a copy of $M$. \end{defn}
+We say that $M$ has the \emph{galah property}\footnote{A \emph{galah} is a common Australian bird, one half of which resembles a pigeon.
+See Figure \ref{f:galah}.} if, for each partition $(C, D)$ of $M$, we have that $C \cong M$ or $D$ contains a copy of $M$. \end{defn}

 It is immediate that: \begin{enumerate}[label=(\roman*)] \item any structure with the pigeonhole property has the galah property; \item any structure with the galah property is indivisible. \end{enumerate}